mxxo/egs_mesh/src/example/run_sim.md

 # Run the simulation and view the results

-To run the simulation, we'll use the `mevegs` user code, which outputs the results to a VTK file to be analyzed in Paraview.
+To run the simulation, you'll use the `mevegs` EGSnrc user code, which outputs the results to a VTK file to be analyzed in Paraview.

 > As an `egs++` geometry, `EGS_Mesh` is technically usable from any `egs++` application.
 But `mevegs` converts `EGS_Mesh` results to VTK for quick analysis without any extra steps.

-Back when we created the mesh file, we also assigned media names.
+Back when you created the mesh file, you also assigned media names.
 In this example, the only media was `H2O`, but simulations can have many different media.
-For all mesh media, you have to ensure that EGSnrc has the corresponding simulation data loaded.
+For all mesh media, you have to ensure that EGSnrc has the corresponding data loaded.
 This can either be done by specifying a `pegs4dat` file using the `-p` flag on the command line, or defining the media in the input file.
-Either method is fine, but for this example we'll use a `pegs4dat` file.
+Either method is fine, but for this example you'll use a `pegs4dat` file.
 The file `tutor_data.pegs4dat` comes bundled with EGSnrc and has a definition of `H2O`.

 Enter the `mevegs` directory in `egs_home` and run the simulation: